BeatsKitano/KafkaRefresh/README.md

 <tr align="center" height="60px">
   <td><strong>Support multi-style selection and custom</strong></td>
   <td align="left">
-   KafkaRefresh has a number of refresh styles built in, and styles can be customized.
-Expansion interface allows developers to integrate more rich UI effects.
+   KafkaRefresh has a number of refresh styles built in, and styles can be customized,expansion interface allows developers to integrate more rich UI effects.
   </td>
 </tr>
 <tr align="center" height="60px">